atul-github/loopback-graphql-ext/README.md

 graphqlExt.init(app); //app is loopback application
 ```

-* Run loopback application as you usually do
+* Start loopback application as you usually do
 * Access GraphQL end point on

 ```